ponceto/another-world-interpreter/README.md

 Usage: another-world.bin [OPTIONS]...

-  --datadir=PATH        dir to where the data files are stored (default 'share/another-world') --savedir=PATH        dir to where the save files are stored (default '.')
+  --datadir=PATH        dir to where the data files are stored (default 'share/another-world') --dumpdir=PATH        dir to where the dump files are stored (default '')
-  --dumpdir=PATH        dir to where the dump files are stored (default '')

 ```